-Dr. Jesse Papenburg is an Assistant Professor of Pediatrics and an Associate Member of the Department of Epidemiology, Biostatistics and Occupational Health at McGill University.
+Jesse Papenburg, MD, is an Assistant Professor of Pediatrics and an Associate Member of the Department of Epidemiology, Biostatistics and Occupational Health at McGill University.
 He practices pediatric Infectious Diseases and Medical Microbiology at the Montreal Children’s Hospital of the McGill University Health Centre.

 Dr. Papenburg obtained his medical degree from McGill University and completed residency and subspecialty training at the Montreal Children’s Hospital.
 He then completed a research fellowship on the molecular virology of RNA respiratory viruses at Laval University and a MSc in epidemiology at McGill.
 As a clinician scientist, Dr. Papenburg’s research is on the epidemiology of viral respiratory infections, with a focus on diagnostics to improve treatment and outcomes.

 Over the past decade, his multicentred projects have been funded by national, provincial, university and industry grants and endorsed by Canadian research networks.
 He actively participates in translating his research activities into national and provincial practice guidelines on RSV immunoprophylaxis and influenza antiviral treatment.
 Since 2019, Dr. Papenburg is also a voting member of the National Advisory Committee on Immunization, developing vaccine recommendations in Canada.
-Most recently, he has acted as a consultant for WHO, PHAC and INESSS clinical management guidelines for COVID-19.
+Most recently, he has acted as a consultant for the World Health Organization, the Public Health Agency of Canada and the Institut national d’excellence en santé et services sociaux, providing clinical management guidelines for COVID-19.

-Dr. Candace Miller brings experience from academia and the public sector to the COVID-19 Immunity Task Force (CITF).
+Candace Miller, PhD, brings experience from academia and the public sector to the COVID-19 Immunity Task Force (CITF).
 She holds a PhD in Psychology from the University of British Columbia (UBC), with postdoctoral training at the University of Pennsylvania and the Centre for Molecular Medicine and Therapeutics at UBC.